Terms & Conditions:

 2. To reserve a place or places on the Course, the Student should complete and submit the Online Booking Form and send payment of the initial non-refundable deposit within 7 days of a booking

-3. The balance of the Course fee (minus 130 euros per person - see Clause 4 below) is payable not less than 6 weeks before the start of the Course.
+3. The balance of the Course fee is payable not less than 6 weeks before the start of the Course.
 If payment is not received by the due date, the Course Director reserves the right to give notice in writing that the reservation is cancelled.
 Reservations made within 6 weeks of the start of the Course require full payment at the time of booking.

 5. Subject to Clauses 2 and 3 above, in the event of a non-insurable cancellation by the Student, refunds of amounts paid will be made if the Course Director is able to find another Student to take the place on the Course.
 The Student is strongly recommended to arrange a comprehensive travel insurance policy (including cancellation cover) and to have full cover for the party's personal belongings, public liability etc., since these are not covered by the Course Director's insurance.

-6. Should a student leave the Course before the end, no refund of amounts paid will be made by the Course Director, with one exception: there will be a cash refund from the 130 euros meal "kitty" (see Clause 4 above) equal to the amount yet to be spent.
+6. Should a student leave the Course before the end, no refund of amounts paid will be made by the Course Director.

 8. For the Full French Course, the timetable for each day consists of two one-and-a-half hour sessions in the classroom in the morning, with a coffee break; lunch at one of a number of local restaurants; accompanied outings and activities in the afternoon (except Wednesday afternoon - see Clause 9 below); and free time in the evenings.